netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

             imagePullPolicy: Always

-3. Deploy the Citrix ingress controller using the edited YAML file with the following command;
+3. Deploy the Netscaler ingress controller using the edited YAML file with the following command;

         kubectl create -f citrix-k8s-ingress-controller.yaml

-    For more information on how to deploy the Citrix ingress controller, see the [Deploy Citrix ingress controller](https://docs.netscaler.com/en-us/citrix-k8s-ingress-controller/deploy/cic-yaml.html).
+    For more information on how to deploy the Netscaler ingress controller, see the [Deploy Netscaler ingress controller](https://docs.netscaler.com/en-us/citrix-k8s-ingress-controller/deploy/cic-yaml.html).

 ### Step3: Deploy the IPAM controller